MarselM90/Deemphasis-and-MPX-output/README.md

 License & Credits

-Developed by me with assistance from ChatGPT.
+This plugin was designed with assistance from ChatGPT for code generation and documentation.

 Provided as-is, free for personal and non-commercial use.
 Attribution appreciated.